Artificial Intelligence in Mobile Robots

 system -- A,B,C,...).
 You start from a base grade of E if you pass the

 exam as per the previous point.
-Then, you climb one "letter" for each
+Then, you compute the total weight of the

 For instance, suppose that you do the basic part (with a good demo and